BeboKhouja/PCSimulatorSaveEditorAndroidPort/README.md

 # PC Simulator Save Editor Android Port

 This is basically PC Simulator Save Editor, but ported to Android to eliminate the need of PojavLauncher.

+# Advantages over PCSim Save Editor
+- Save file larger than 30 MB can be opened in this app quickly whereas PCSim Save Editor would crash.
+- Faster decryption.
+- Extensive documentation.
+- Available on PC.